juharris/switch-remoteplay/README.md

 I've mainly tested this with Animal Crossing and Mixer - FTL low latency streaming.
 This is very much a work in progress right now but you can indeed play your Switch remotely using a keyboard.

-A [fork of this repo](https://github.com/nuiofrd/switch-remoteplay) is working on a better client-side UI with support for binding custom keys and selecting a controller layout to use as input.
-I'm hoping to merge that soon (before June 2020).

 # Requirements
 The host (person setting this up) needs:
 * Nintendo Switch
-* Linux machine to host the service and connect via Bluetooth to the Switch (tested with a Raspberry Pi 4B)
+* **Linux** machine to host the service and connect via Bluetooth to the Switch (tested with a Raspberry Pi 4B) (a Linux machine is required by the code that actually connects to the Switch: [joycontrol][joycontrol])
-* (optional) video capture card to see the video (or just have bad quality and lag in a video chat app)
+* (optional) video capture card to see the video (or just have bad quality and lag by pointing your camera at your Switch and use a video chat app)

 The client (your friend) needs:
 * A web browser to open the client and send commands